Transgender treatment ban challenged by lawsuit in Alabama - NewsBreak

 The Alabama law, which will go into effect May 8 unless blocked by the court, will make it a felony for a doctor to prescribe puberty blockers or hormones to aid in the gender transition of anyone under age 19.
 Violations will be punishable by up to 10 years in prison.
 It also prohibits gender transition surgeries, although doctors told lawmakers those are generally not done on minors.

-The lawsuit identifies the plaintiff as “Mary Roe,” a 13-year-old transgender girl who is accepted as a girl in both her church and her school.
-Mary began taking puberty blockers last year.

-“For Mary to be forced to go through male puberty would be devastating; it would predictably result in her experiencing isolation, depression, anxiety, and distress," the lawsuit states.
-“Mary’s parents are also concerned that without access to the puberty-blocking medication she needs, Mary would resort to self-harm as a means of coping with her psychological distress or even attempt suicide.”
+“I believe very strongly that if the Good Lord made you a boy, you are a boy, and if he made you a girl, you are a girl,” said Ivey, who faces a May primary with conservative opponents trying to outflank her on her right.
+“We should especially protect our children from these radical, life-altering drugs and surgeries when they are at such a vulnerable stage in life.
+Instead, let us all focus on helping them to properly develop into the adults God intended them to be.”

-Similar measures have been pushed in other states, but the Alabama legislation is the first to lay out criminal penalties for doctors.
+Similar measures have been pushed in other states, but the Alabama legislation is the first to put criminal penalties on doctors.

 In Texas, Republican Gov. Greg Abbott has ordered the state’s child welfare agency to investigate as abuse reports of gender-confirming care for kids.
 And a law in Arkansas bans gender-affirming medications.
 That law has been blocked by a court, however.